nisrulz/sensey/README.md

 # Including in your project
-Sensey is available in the MavenCentral, so getting it as simple as adding it as a dependency
+Sensey is available in the Jcenter, so getting it as simple as adding it as a dependency
 ```gradle
 compile 'com.github.nisrulz:sensey:{latest version}'
 ```